CT Head Scan

 For the head scan test, you may need to undress and put on a hospital gown.
 Some people must have a dye (contrast) injected into the vein in their arm for the CT head scan.
 The dye contains iodine.
 This makes it easier for certain parts and functions in your head or neck to show up on the image.
 Once the dye is injected, you may feel a burning sensation, the taste of metal, and a warm feeling in your body.
 These last only a few seconds.
 Some people are allergic to the dye (see “Things to consider”).
 Tell your healthcare provider if you know you’re allergic to dye.

 Things to consider

-Some people who need a CT head scan must get an iodine dye injection before the test.
-If you know you’re allergic to iodine, tell your healthcare provider.
-They may prescribe medicine before the test to reduce your allergic reaction.
 Some people with poor kidney function caused by kidney disease or diabetes may need extra fluids after the test to help remove the iodine from their kidneys.
 People who have diabetes and are taking the medicine metformin should tell their healthcare provider before the test.
 Metformin and the dye can result in a serious drug interaction.
 The most serious allergy to the dye could cause difficulty breathing.
 If you have trouble breathing during the test, tell the scan technician immediately.